gatsby-tv/westegg/README.md

 ## Run development build (docker-compose)
 1. Install docker and docker-compose
-2. Run `docker-compose --env-file default.env up --build`
+2. Run `docker-compose --env-file default.env up --build` or `docker-compose --env-file default.env up --scale westegg=0 -d` to exclude westegg (so you can run the npm version alongside for dev purposes)

-*Note: If you're testing the frontend with this repo, you might need to comment out the gatsby frontend section of the docker-compose file.*
+*Note: If you're testing the frontend with this repo, exclude it from starting with the command:*

+`docker-compose --env-file default.env up --build --scale gatsby=0 -d`

 ## Run development build (just westegg api server)
 1. Install NodeJS 12.8